kdakan/Searching-Large-File-Contents-Long-Polling-ASP.NET-Core-React/README.md

 # Searching Large File Contents & Long-Polling
-Search contents of very long files with long-polling, using ASP.NET Core 2.1 and React.
-This was an assignment for a job application in a full-stack role.
+- Searching contents of very long files with long-polling, using ASP.NET Core 2.1 and React.
+- This assignment was for a job application for a full-stack role.

 ## General description:
 - Write a simple C# service that scans all file for its contents in a given folder and its subfolders for a plain text search term, and returns the list of matching files, their number of matches and the server they reside.